garyecohen/nutrition-journal/FeatureBacklog.md

   Nutrients: basically the same table without repeating the meal details
-  Meals: add calculated condition scores for each (fatty liver = 7, gout = 6, etc) Structure to store reasoning for each condition score per meal
+  Meals: add calculated condition scores for each (fatty liver = 7, gout = 6, etc) Structure to store reasoning for each condition score per meal Ingredients for each meal?

+Create the series of prompts for Copilot to create the tables.

 Separate tables for meals/nutrients